ProsperWorks/copper-sdk/README.md

 ## FAQ
 ### How do I use my local SDK instead of the npm one?
-You could do `yarn link` in this repo, and go to your other repo and do `yarn link copper-sdk`.
+Execute `yarn link` inside this repository, then navigate over to the other repository and execute `yarn link copper-sdk`.

-Alternatively, you could also do `npm link path/to/copper-sdk` in your repo.
+An alternative way would be to execute `npm link path/to/copper-sdk` in the repository.